zacharybrady/siren-listeningPage-boilerplate/README.md

-sassysiren
+siren-listeningPage
 ==========

-# Siren Framework #
+# Siren Listening Page Boilerplate #
-## Version 3.3 ##
+## Version 1.0 ##
 by Zachary Brady
 www.zacharybrady.com
 www.suits-sandals.com

 ## About ##
-Siren is the work horse quick start website framework for Suits & Sandals, LLC.
-It strives to provide simple building blocks in order to make starting a project quicker while maintaining best practices.
-Siren is design to handle a variety of use cases and should be edited to perfectly fit the project at hand.
-Lastly, this is a living framework that is constantly updated as lessons are learned and discoveries are made.
+The Siren Listening Page Boilerplate (SLPB) by Suits & Sandals is designed to provide a quick start for creating simple listening websites for musicians and bands.
+It provides the basic and required files, directories, markup, CSS, and Javascript for creating a listening page.
+The Siren Listening Page Boilerplate is based on Suits & Sandals Siren framework and holds of of Siren's core tenants and philosophies.

 ## Dependencies ##